domvwt/esparto/docs/01-getting-started/quickstart.md

 <br>

-Please check the [examples page](../02-user-guide/examples.md) for a more in-depth guide.
+Please see the [examples page](../02-user-guide/examples.md) for more.

 <br>